bossley9/dotfiles/.config/install/doc/nixos.md

   ```
   Then safely remove the usb drive.
 - Power on the machine.
 You likely need to change the BIOS/UEFI settings of your machine in order to tell your motherboard the location of the efi boot partition.
 If the boot lands on a login prompt, you have successfully completed the initial installation!
-- Log in to root using `root` as the username and the password you created earlier.
+- Log in to the new user you created in the configuration file, using the temporary `test1234` password.

-## Creating a User <a name="creating-a-user"></a>

-- Create a new user.
-This will be the main user in which you will use to log into and
-  interact with your system.
+- Change the user password.
   ```
-  useradd -m -g wheel sam
-  passwd sam
+  passwd
   ```
-  Then logout and log back in as the newly created user.

 ## Core <a name="core"></a>